 You must be aware that social media companies are private businesses with their own separate policies about privacy.
 The Florida Supreme Court has no control over those company privacy policies.
 Any information you provide to social media companies by posting comments or by any other means may be made available to them and to anyone else on a worldwide basis without restriction, and the Florida Supreme Court assumes no liability over any information you post or provide to any social media company.

 The Florida Supreme Court has a specific policy governing anyone who chooses to use its Facebook page.
-You can read that policy under the "About Page" under "General Information."
+You can read that policy under the "About Page" under "General Information" on our Facebook page.
 That specific policy is in addition to the separate general policies that Facebook as a private company imposes on those who choose to use its services.

 The content of this website is intended to assist the public in the general understanding of the judicial branch of the state of Florida.
 It is not an official Court document.
 The accuracy of the content is not guaranteed.
 No entity within the judicial branch assumes any liability in connection with the use of the content.
 Nothing contained on this website is legal advice.
 If you need legal advice, you should contact a licensed attorney.